 I have done work towards the creation and implementation of a text analysis tool called Genderscope, which will apply a set of features derived from collocational relationships for gender-specific nouns to any given corpus.
 It is based around the framework of a rhetorical analysis software developed at Carnegie Mellon University by David Kaufer and Suguru Ishizaki called Docuscope.

 I co-teach a digital humanities course called Textlab, which is part of Strathclyde’s Vertically Integrated Projects Initiative.
 In the past I have taught First-Year English (2011-2012) and Literature, Criticism and Theory (2012-2013, 2013-2014).
 In Autumn 2014, I will be teaching Renaissance Literature.

 In 2011-2012 I was the editor-in-chief of ecloga: A Journal of English studies, Strathclyde’s B-listed international peer-reviewed journal.
 You can read more about it here or read my edited issue as a PDF here.

-In July 2013 I attended Early Modern Digital Agendas, an NEH-funded Institute at the Folger Shakespeare Library as a participant and on-site technical support.
+In July 2013 I attended Early Modern Digital Agendas, an NEH-funded Institute at the Folger Shakespeare Library as a participant and as on-site technical support.